Securely Tunnelling Traffic with 'sshuttle' (with examples)

 --remote=username@sshserver

-: Specifies the remote SSH server to connect to.
+: Specifies the SSH server and the user to connect with.
 Replaceusername

 Use case 2: Also forward all DNS traffic to the server’s default DNS resolver